devshazam/devshazam/README.md

 <img align="right" alt="GIF" width="480" height="300" src="./content/images/images.jpeg" >

 ### My name is Jack Lee.
+I speak Ukrainian (60%), Russian (80%), English (50%), Spanish (1%) languages.
 I have been doing web development for more than 10 years, and at the moment I am most interested in PERN-stack development!